- Anthony Cross and Julian Fosh are experienced investors who we rate highly

 Finally, they consider the company's valuation.
 They compare each company's valuation on a variety of measures to try and avoid overpaying.
 However each investment is made with the long term in mind, so the managers believe the initial price paid is less important to overall returns than the company's ability to grow earnings and profits over the long term.

-The fund has an ongoing charge of 0.89%, making it one of the more expensive UK Growth funds on the Wealth Shortlist.
-Investors should note a higher fee means the fund manager has a bigger hurdle to deliver future positive returns.
+The fund has an ongoing charge of 0.89%, which is higher than average for the sector.
 The HL platform fee of up to 0.45% per year also applies.

-The fund launched in March 1993 but Cross and Fosh took control and started applying the Economic Advantage investment process from March 2009.
-Since then, the fund's turned an investment of £10,000 into £37,003*.
-The broader UK stock market's returned £25,528* over the same time period, although past performance is not a guide to the future.
+The fund has an excellent long-term track record.
+Over the past 10 years, the fund's turned an investment of £10,000 into £28,931*.
+The broader UK stock market would've returned £15,374 over the same period, although past performance isn't a guide to the future.

 Our analysis suggests returns were boosted by the managers' ability to invest in companies with outstanding prospects, regardless of their size or what sector they're in.
 Remember the value of your investments will fall as well as rise, so you could get back less than you invest.

-The fund's focus on high quality companies means it has tended to lag the broader stock market when it has risen quickly, but held up better when markets turned negative.
+The fund's focus on high quality companies means it's tended to lag the broader stock market when it's rising quickly, but hold up better when markets turn negative.
 That was also the case during the recent stock market turbulence caused by the coronavirus crisis.